 Company Political Spending: What’s Allowed, What’s Illegal

 Corporations are prohibited from tapping their treasuries for direct contributions to federal candidates and national political parties.
 They may, however, engage in electioneering spending.
-This includes funding advertising that targets or promotes a specific candidate as long as it’s independent from the candidate and party committees.
+This includes funding advertising that supports or opposes a specific candidate so long as it’s independent from the candidate and party committees.

-Companies also may give to political committees known as 527s, such as the Republican Governors Association and the Democratic Governors Association.
+Companies may also give to political committees known as 527 groups, such as the Republican Governors Association and the Democratic Governors Association.
 These groups are devoted to elections and may engage in independent spending, but they must disclose their donors.
 Corporations may give to Super PACs, which can accept unlimited contributions and make unlimited independent expenditures.
 Direct contributions to a Super PAC must be disclosed, but indirect contributions may remain secret.

-States have a patchwork of laws dictating when companies may contribute to state campaigns and, if permitted to do so, whether there are donation limits.
-Click here to see a list of states that allow corporate contributions to candidates; state campaign finance disclosure requirements; and state independent expenditure disclosure requirements.
+States have a patchwork of laws dictating when companies may contribute to state campaigns and, if permitted, whether there are contribution limits or disclosure requirements.
+Click here to see which states allow corporate contributions to candidates, state campaign finance disclosure requirements, and state independent expenditure disclosure requirements.

 Much of this dark money shapes both the political agenda and the making of policy.
-Its impact is seen on climate change, tax breaks, redistricting, and growing income equality.
-“Such organizations have spent hundreds of millions of dollars on campaign activities in recent elections while declining to disclose their donors,” noted Ken Doyle of BNA’s Money and Politics Report.
+Its impact is seen on issues such as climate change, taxation, redistricting, and income equality.
+“Such organizations have spent hundreds of millions of dollars on campaign activities in recent elections while declining to disclose their donors,” Ken Doyle of BNA’s Money and Politics Report has reported.

-The bottom line: Dark money not only hurts our democracy; it also poses serious legal, reputational and business risks to companies.
+The bottom line: Dark money not only undermines our democracy, but also poses serious legal, reputation, and business risks to companies.